Becoming a Dental Assistant in Washington

 - Submit an application and fee

-Although you do not need a formal education to start a dental assisting career in WA, employers are more apt to seek candidates with strong qualifications.
+Although you do not need a formal dental assistant education to start a dental assisting career in WA, employers are more apt to seek candidates with strong qualifications.

-To acquire further qualifications that will enable you to perform expanded functions, you should attend dental assistant programs by entering schools accredited by CODA.
+To acquire further qualifications that will enable you to perform expanded functions, you should attend dental assistant programs by entering dental assistant schools accredited by CODA.

-Students in this college take an eleven-month program.
+Students in this dental assistant school take an eleven-month program.
 To apply for this program, you must possess a high school diploma or GED and be at least 18 years of age.
-You will also get the chance to take the DBANs nations certificate as a dental assistant.
+You will also get the chance to take the DBANs nations certificate in the school.

-The college offers an associate in applied science, a certificate in dental assisting, and a certificate in expanded function dental auxiliary.
-In addition, you get trained in skills such as patient education, office management and other essential duties.
+The dental assistant school offers an associate’s in applied science, a certificate in dental assisting, and a certificate in expanded function dental auxiliary.
+In addition, you get trained in skills such as patient education, office management, and other essential duties.

-As a student in this college, you will get training in first aid, dental sciences, radiology, infection control and lab procedures.
+As a student in this dental assistant school, you will get training in first aid, dental sciences, radiology, infection control, and lab procedures.

-The college offers an associate in applied science and hands-on experience working in the campus dental clinic to aspiring dental assistants.
+The dental assistant school offers an associate’s in applied science and hands-on experience working in the campus dental clinic to aspiring dental assistants.

 Other CODA-accredited colleges in Washington include: